CognitiveModeling/InteractiveClimateMuseum/readme.md

 ###### 5.2.4.1 Description
 This script handles the input for different inputs (mouse, touch, pointer, VR, nose) makes them able to interact with the browser.
-It is not assigned in the editor.
+It is not assigned in the editor because it is an abstract class used as parent of PointerUIMesh.

 ###### 5.2.4.2 Attributes important for VR part
+- a Browser called browser
 - boolean enableVRInput, indicating if VR controllers are used, initially false
 - a list of VR browser hands vrHands